INDUSTRY · AGRI-FOOD INDUSTRY

 What's specific to selling in agri-food

-Stock close to its expiry date is worth virtually nothing to a buyer.
-Managing returns, losses, and the cold chain becomes a direct transactional topic — it shapes the working capital at closing.
-A "clean" inventory with quick turnover supports the price.
-Dormant inventory destroys it.
+In practice, the quality of your management of returns, losses, and the cold chain directly shapes the working capital transferred at closing.
+A clean inventory with quick turnover supports the price.
+Dormant inventory eats into it.

 Typical multiples